reimagined/resolve/docs/tutorial.md

 [\[Get the Code for This Lesson\]](https://github.com/reimagined/resolve/tree/master/examples/shopping-list-tutorial/lesson-4)

 This lesson provides information on how to display a View Model's data in the client browser.
-It uses the reSolve framework's **resolve-redux** library to implement a frontend based on React and Redux.
+It uses the reSolve framework's **@reimagined/redux** library to implement a frontend based on React and Redux.

 > You can use the standard HTTP API to communicate with a reSolve backend and use any client technology to implement the frontend.